khanhnguyen7802/DataEngineer101/databricks/README.md

 ### Practical

-- Step 1: Go to Compute tab -> `Edit` button on the right corner
+- Step 1: Go to `Compute` tab -> `Edit` button on the right corner
 - Step 2: expand the `Advanced options` -> scroll down to the bottom
 - Step 3: as the Spark config is in the format `key value` separated by blank space, edit it as follow:
   ```
-  "fs.azure.account.key.formula1in2025.dfs.core.windows.net" <your key>
+  fs.azure.account.key.formula1in2025.dfs.core.windows.net <your key>
   ```
 - Step 4: confirm and restart the cluster